 The Food and Drug Administration (FDA) and Federal Trade Commission (FTC), both of which aim to protect human health from comestible products, have stated: “there are currently no vaccines or drugs approved to treat or prevent COVID-19.”

-The FDA and FTC have issued warning letters to seven companies to date for selling “fraudulent COVID-19 products” claiming to prevent or cure the Coronavirus.
+The FDA and FTC have issued warning letters to seven companies to date for selling “fraudulent COVID-19 products” claiming to prevent or cure the Coronavirus, a staple of COVID-19 fraud schemes.
 The offending products include teas, essential oils, tinctures, and colloidal silver.

 Fundraising scams are those that seek donations for philanthropic activities in the prevention, cure or relief of the Coronavirus.
 They’re run by fake charities that use emotional content to prey on public sympathy for those affected by the epidemic.